PHD IN THEOLOGY

 The doctoral program is designed primarily for full-time study.
 Full-time students normally complete the program in six years.

-Because of our goal to prepare students for both the academy and a variety of professions (e.g., careers in secondary school education and ministerial leadership), we also admit a limited number of select students on a part-time basis.
-Part-time students may take up to 12 years to complete all degree requirements for the combined Master's/PhD program.
+Because of our goal to prepare students for both the academy and a variety of professions (e.g., careers in secondary school education and ministerial leadership), we also may admit a limited number of select students on a part-time basis in certain years.
+Part-time students may take up to eight years to complete all degree requirements for the combined Master's/PhD program.

 Please not that University scholarships are awarded to full-time students only.